torquefi/torque_docs/docs/governance/00_intro.md

 ---
 # Governance

-The Torque protocol is governed and upgraded by tokenholders using three components:
+Torque is governed and upgraded by tokenholders using three components:

 1. TORQ token
 2. Governor